akhilandeswariVegi/AkhilandeswariVegi/README.md

 ### Hi there 👋,  I'm Akhilandeswari Vegi

-- 🌱  currently pursuing masters in computer science at University of Central Missouri, MO, USA.
 - 👀  interested in Full Stack development primarily focused on frontend.
 - 👯  Seeking to collaborate on projects centered around JavaScript, React, Redux, Hooks, Next.js, and Python.
 - 📫 How to reach me: